nodejs/node/doc/api/sqlite.md

       `SQLITE_CHANGESET_DATA` or `SQLITE_CHANGESET_CONFLICT` conflicts).
     * `SQLITE_CHANGESET_ABORT`: Abort on conflict and roll back the database.

-    When an error is thrown in the conflict handler, applying the changeset is aborted and the database is rolled back.
+    When an error is thrown in the conflict handler or when any other value is returned from the handler, applying the changeset is aborted and the database is rolled back.

     **Default**: A function that returns `SQLITE_CHANGESET_ABORT`.
 * Returns: {boolean} Whether the changeset was applied succesfully without being aborted.